Honoring Excellence: The 2024 National Book Awards

 Translation: Yáng Shuāng-zǐ, Taiwan Travelogue (translated by Lin King)

 Yáng Shuāng-zǐ’s Taiwan Travelogue, translated by Lin King, offers a vivid and intimate glimpse into Taiwan’s landscapes, cultures, and histories.
-King’s translation is able to capture the lyrical beauty of the original text, while still providing an accessible book to a wider audience.
+King’s translation can capture the lyrical beauty of the original text while still providing an accessible book to a broader audience.

 Lifetime Achievement Medals: Barbara Kingsolver and W. Paul Coates

-Barbara Kingsolver, known for monumental works like The Poisonwood Bible and Demon Copperhead, was honored for her contributions to fiction and advocacy for environmental and social justice.
-W. Paul Coates, founder of Black Classic Press, was also recognized for his championing of the preservation and dissemination of African American literature.
+Barbara Kingsolver, known for monumental works like The Poisonwood Bible and Demon Copperhead, was honoured for her contributions to fiction and advocacy for environmental and social justice.
+W. Paul Coates, founder of Black Classic Press, was also recognized for championing the preservation and dissemination of African American literature.

 “Artists get called a lot of dreamy things.
 We’re lighthouses.
 We’re visionaries… But I think we’re at our best when we’re disruptors.
 We get to crack people open… We use our best, beautiful tricks to lure people into letting go of themselves for a little while so they can look into the soul of another human.
 Because that empathy, my friends, is our salvation.”- Barbara Kingsolver

-The 2024 National Book Awards serves as a reminder of the enduring impact of literature, offering both solace and challenge in our rapidly evolving world.
-Each of these winners has prodoundly contributed to the literary landscape, inviting reflection, questioning, and connection.
+The 2024 National Book Awards reminds us of literature’s enduring impact, offering solace and challenge in our rapidly evolving world.
+Each winner has profoundly contributed to the literary landscape, inviting reflection, questioning, and connection.

 An avid book reader and proud library card holder, Angela is new to the world of e-Readers.
 She has a background in education, emergency response, fitness, loves to be in nature, traveling and exploring.
 With an honours science degree in anthropology, Angela also studied writing after graduation.
 She has contributed work to The London Free Press, The Gazette, The Londoner, Best Version Media, Lifeliner, and Citymedia.ca.